6 Reasons To Follow A Maths Mastery Approach From Year 1 To Year 6

 A good leader gives staff resources to help them be better teachers.
 A great leader inspires the whole school community to make changes that will hugely enhance learning.
 A mastery approach is one such change.

 If your school is following or thinking of following a mastery approach in Maths, we’d love to know how it’s working for you.
-Increasingly schools who use our one-to-one specialist Maths tutors for their interventions are telling us that this is the framework that their pupils understand so that’s what we teach.
+Increasingly schools who use our KS2 maths intervention programme are telling us that this is the framework that their pupils understand so that’s what we teach.
 It’s been really interesting for us over the past year or so, since the new curriculum and its focus on depth and mastery to work on adapting and personalising our lessons to tie them in to what’s going on in pupils’ classroom Maths lessons.

 Do you have pupils who need extra support in maths?

 Every week Third Space Learning’s maths specialist tutors support thousands of pupils across hundreds of schools with weekly online 1-to-1 lessons designed to plug gaps and boost progress.
 Since 2013 we’ve helped over 60,000 primary school pupils become more confident, able mathematicians.
 You can learn more about our interventions or request a personalised quote for your school to speak to us about your school’s needs and how we can help.